2019-2020 Undergraduate Research Opportunities (Six openings)

 - Data cleaning: to both code and structure the dataset at different levels.

-- Conducting descriptive analysis: to use SPSS to run descriptive analysis to examine collaboration patterns, overall resource sufficiency, and perceived coalition effectiveness.
+- Conducting descriptive analysis: to use R to run descriptive analysis to examine collaboration patterns, overall resource sufficiency, and perceived coalition effectiveness.

 - Writing reports: to translate our preliminary research findings in a white paper/reports for local communities that are participating in the research project.